Chapter 10 : Grapevine

 “Oh come on Minnie, you can’t – yes – yes I understand you.
 I’ll report to detention on Monday and call you by your proper name.
 Now let’s see if Slytherin can answer James – ehem - Gryffindor’s 80 to 0 run!”

 As Erastis Avery sped down the pitch with the quaffle in his hands, Lily and Walter stood silently with their arms over their chests.
-As they collectively fumed, the quaffle changed hands several times and Wilmur Mulciber eventually whipped down the field with a triumphant grin plastered on his face.
+As they collectively fumed, the quaffle changed hands several times and Wilmur Mulciber eventually whipped down the field with a triumphant grin plastered across his face.
 Although Lily had no love for James Potter, she felt herself fume even harder when the Slytherin scored against the fatigued Gryffindor keeper.
 Her house pride swelled within her and she felt conflicted between her intentional ignorance for the sport, house allegiance, and eternal hatred for the Gryffindor captain.

 The dilemma unnerved her to no end.
 She huffed and turned towards her left, away from the Ravenclaw Quidditch Captain next to her, and looked upwards towards the sky.
 The day was certainly not going her way.

 “Hill passes to Bigsby to Potter and he – HE SCORES!
 300-130 GRYFFINDOR!”

 “This is absurd,” Walter grumbled again, his mood turning completely sour as the Gryffindors around him started jumping up and down with joy.
 “I don’t understand how this is happening.”

-“It’s happening,” Alice Cooper finally butted in, “because James Potter is an excellent chaser.
+“It’s happening,” Alice finally butted in, “because James Potter is an excellent chaser.
 And you should have studied him harder last year, Davies.
 He never gives up.
 Never.”

 She threw a glance at her best friend and Lily glared back at her, not willing to acknowledge the Gryffindor’s hint; she knew that Alice didn’t like her budding relationship with Walter, but Lily chose to ignore her advice.
 He had been nothing but a gentleman towards her, walking her to class and engaging her in academic conversations about Potions at Slug Club meetings, which is why she had decided to accept his invitation to go to Hogsmeade together.

 He also loathed James, which made him even more attractive in Lily’s eyes.